mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 \hat{\theta}_{ridge} = \left(\mathbf{X}^{T} \cdot \mathbf{X} +\lambda I\right)^{-1} \cdot \mathbf{X}^{T} y
 $$

-where $I$ is the $n \times n$ identity matrix except with a 0 in the top-left cell, corresponding to the bias term.
+where $I$ is the $n \times n$ identity matrix.
 We can easily see that ridge estimator is also a linear estimator.

 Since we are adding a positive constant to the diagonal of $\mathbf{X}^{T} \cdot \mathbf{X}$ (this is the "ridge" that gives ridge regression its name), we are, in general, producing an invertible matrix, $\mathbf{X}^{T} \cdot \mathbf{X} +\lambda I$, even if $\mathbf{X}^{T} \cdot \mathbf{X}$ is singular.
 Thus, there is always a unique solution $\hat{\theta}_{ridge}$.